JWiley/MonashHonoursStatistics/IntroR.md

 try this
 [cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rstudio-ide.pdf).

-# 6. DataCampe: Learn about `R`
+# 6. DataCamp: Learn about `R`

 To begin learning `R` we are going to be using the online platform, DataCamp.
+Follow the instructions on Moodle (under Assessments) for getting your account setup and use the Invite Link there.
+You should be added to the Organization called "Statistics and Data Science for Psychology 2021".
+Under "My assignments" you can see a list of chapters.
+Follow the schedule in the Table on Moodle.

-Follow the instructions on Moodle for getting your account setup.
-Then head over to [DataCamp](https://www.datacamp.com/), sign in with your Monash account, and go to "My Class".
-Note the first 1-2 weeks will be fairly intense as to follow the class, you need to get up to a basic ability to read and follow `R` code.
+Note the first 1-2
+weeks will be fairly intense as to follow the class, you need to get up to a basic ability to read and follow `R` code.

-**The DataCamp activities are official homework and are assessed, based on the number completed (full marks if all completed).**
+**The DataCamp activities are official homework and are assessed, based on the number completed (and you must have minimum 10,000 XP before you lose marks - see Moodle for grading explanation).**